apache/arrow-site/faq.md

 The Arrow IPC mechanism is based on the Arrow in-memory format, such that there is no translation necessary between the on-disk representation and the in-memory representation.
-Therefore, performing analytics on an Arrow IPC file can use memory-mapping and pay effectively zero cost.
+Therefore, performing analytics on an Arrow IPC file can use memory-mapping, avoiding any deserialization cost and extra copies.

 Some things to keep in mind when comparing the Arrow IPC file format and the Parquet format: